 1. Using Qantas Points for upgrades on Qantas operated flights – mainly domestically

 To date, this has been my preferred use of Qantas Points.
-When travelling on a paid Economy fare, either through my employer or on personal travel, requesting an upgrade using your points is relatively painless and I’ve had decent luck in getting them cleared.
+When travelling on a paid Economy fare, requesting an upgrade using your points is relatively painless and I’ve had decent luck in getting them cleared.

 Most travellers with Silver or above status should find that the upgrade chances when using points are relatively good on all but the most popular flights routes.